theoleuthardt/werkzeugkiste/README.md

 **Werkzeugkiste** is a Next.js-based website that offers a collection of useful digital tools and converters.
-This platform is designed to provide users with a simple and efficient way to handle various tasks, such as converting files, calculating values, or using other handy digital utilities.
+This platform is designed to provide users with a simple and efficient way to handle various tasks, such as converting files, generate content, or using other handy digital utilities.
+This page is made by two persons and privacy-focused.

 ## Tech-Stack